 SEL35F14Z:This is the second 35mm prime in my lens lineup.
 It is a good deal larger and heavier than the f/2.8 Zeiss but has the advantage of an f/1.4 bright aperture which is ideal for isolating a subject from their background.
 This is especially useful for movie recording as it has a ‘clickless’ option for iris (aperture) control.
 I feel tis is the perfect companion less for the FE 28135 F4 as it can cover the very shallow depth of field that is sometimes required when working at a wider focal length.
 Needless to say this lens is super sharp.

-SEL90M28G: This is currently one of favourite Sony lenses.
-Although it is designated as a ‘Macro’ lens that is capable of 1:1 magnification, I typically use this lens for head and shoulder portraits.
+SEL90M28G: This used to be one of my favourite Sony lenses.
+Although it is designated as a ‘Macro’ lens that is capable of 1:1 magnification, I typically used this lens for head and shoulder portraits (prior to the release of the two 85mm primes).
 It is sharp wide open and can capture portraits with zero facial distortions and blur the background.
-Although f/1.8 and f/1.4 85mm portrait lenses are common, I would NOT tend to use the wider apertures found on these lenses for head and shoulder portraits, as the depth of field at apertures wider than f/2.8 would not be sufficient to ensure both the eyes and eyebrows are sharp.
+Although f/1.8 and f/1.4 85mm portrait lenses are common, f/2.8 is usually required to ensure both the eyes and eyebrows are sharp when working at close range.
 The fine degree of control that is available when the lens is set to Manual Focus is great for Macro and Portraiture, but the Continuous Eye AF is usually the setting I use on the A7RII for portraiture these days.

 PZ28135F4G: This is Sony’s primary FE lens designed for movie capture.
 It has a very useful focal range, constant f/4 aperture, a clickless option for aperture control (iris), a smooth and responsive power zoom, plus a large smooth and steady focus control.
 Objects stay sharp as you zoom in (no need to refocus).
 It’s matt box (lens hood) looks like something from the Tupperware section but does the job nicely.
 Match this lens with a 35 wide aperture prime and a videographer has a decent kit to tackle a broad range of video scenarios.
 If you are not into movie capture but looking to dress an A7 camera up to look like a serious bit of kit, just mount this lens and the vertical battery grip and you have a system that looks like you are either trying to impress an art director or trying to compensate for something!